jgillick/jira-changelog/README.md

 module.exports = {
   jira: {
     api: {
-      host: "yoursite.atlassian.net",
+      host: 'myapp.atlassian.net',
-      username: "jirauser",
+      email: 'jirauser@myapp.com',
-      password: "s00persecurePa55w0rdBr0"
+      token: 'qWoJBdlEp6pJy15fc9tGpsOOR2L5i35v'
     },
   }
 }
 ```

-To see all values suported, look at the `changelog.config.js` file at the root of this repo.
+The token is the [API token](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) assigned to this user.
+To see all values supported, look at the [changelog.config.js](https://github.com/jgillick/jira-changelog/blob/master/changelog.config.js) file at the root of this repo.

 ## Usage